State College, PA - Centre County Adds 2 New COVID-19 Cases -

 Centre County's cases by zip code, according to available DOH data:

-*Note: Specific numbers for zip codes with 1-4 cases are redacted by the health department.
+*Note: Daily increase in brackets.
+Specific numbers for zip codes with 1-4 cases are redacted by the health department.

 16823 (Bellefonte): 63 confirmed, 6 probable